piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/README.md

 ### Changelog

+- 2025-04-15
+  - Fixed an issue where the config window would not open
 - 2023-07-27
   - Added config window (after this addon is updated, please restart Anki.)
   - Added Quick Access feature